 2. Stressed out Moms create stressed out pups.
 A new mother is emotionally charged and in hyper protective mode.
 When a stranger comes to visit, Mom becomes stressed causing her body creates cortisol, which goes into the milk.
 The puppies consume this cortisol rich milk and become stressed themselves.

 3. Panicked Moms hurt pups.
 When a stranger comes to visit, Mom's state of mind changes rapidly.
 She feels threatened and moves quickly to assess the threat.
 Many Moms have unintentionally stepped on or crushed a pup in their urgency to get out of the whelping box to assess the threat.

 4. We don't 'own' the pups.
 All the pups are sold to families.
 We are simply the guardian and have been entrusted with the care of these pups for the first critical weeks of their lives.
 As guardian of other people's' dogs, we must do everything we can to protect them.

 Another reason we do not allow random visitors is for security reasons.
 This is our home.
 We live here with our family.
 So for our protection we do not allow people to come to our home that we do not know and know nothing about.
 When you place a deposit, we know you are serious about adopting one of our precious babies and not wanting to come for any "other" reason....
 While we are professionals and take our breeding program seriously, we are not a store, this is our home.
 I'm sure you can understand us wanting to keep our family and home safe.

-To place a deposit or schedule a visit if you already have a deposit with us, please give us a call 678-232-6990 or send us an EMAIL (firstname.lastname@example.org).
+To place a deposit please give us a call 678-232-6990 or send us an EMAIL (email@example.com).
 We do try to be as accommodating as possible, but not at the risk of our puppies' health.
 Sorry for any inconvenience this may cause.